 Daniel Yong Zhang has served as our director since May 2014.
-Mr. Zhang has been Chief Executive Officer of Alibaba Group Holding Limited, a leading online and mobile commerce company listed on the NYSE, since May 2015, and has served as Alibaba's director since September 2014.
+Mr. Zhang has been Chairman of Alibaba Group Holding Limited, a leading digital platform company listed on the NYSE and the HKEX, since September 2019, and has served as Alibaba's Chief Executive Officer since May 2015.
 After joining Alibaba group in August 2007, Mr. Zhang served multiple senior management roles within the group.
-He served as Chief Operating Officer from September 2013 to May 2015, as President of Tmall.com from June 2011 to September 2013, and as Chief Financial Officer of Taobao Marketplace from August 2007 to June 2011 while concurrently served as General Manager of Tmall.com starting in April 2008 to June 2011.
-Prior to joining Alibaba, Mr. Zhang served as Chief Financial Officer of Shanda Interactive Entertainment Limited, an online game developer and operator then listed on NASDAQ, from August 2005 to August 2007.
+He served as Director from September 2014 to August 2019, as Chief Operating Officer from September 2013 to May 2015, and as President of Tmall.com from June 2011 to September 2013, and as Chief Financial Officer of Taobao Marketplace from August 2007 to June 2011 while concurrently served as General Manager of Tmall.com starting in April 2008 to June 2011.
+Prior to joining Alibaba, Mr. Zhang served as Chief Financial Officer of Shanda Interactive Entertainment Limited, an online game developer and operator then listed on Nasdaq, from August 2007.
 From 2002 to 2005, he was a senior manager of PricewaterhouseCoopers' Audit and Business Advisory Division in Shanghai.
-He is a member of the WEF International Business Council and serves on the board of directors of the Consumer Goods Forum.
+He is a member of the WEF International Business Council and the Vice Co-Chair of the Board and Co-Chair of the China board of Consumer Goods Forum.
 Mr. Zhang received a bachelor's degree in finance from Shanghai University of Finance and Economics.